NonDairyNeutrino/Thesis/defense/presentation/defense_presentation.typ

 == The Parareal Algorithm - Prepare the Subproblems

-- Use cheap, inaccurate "coarse" solver to approximate solution
+- Use fast, inaccurate, sequential "coarse" solver to approximate solution

 #figure(
   // caption: [],